kevintburke/marcxml_to_Z39.50_extractor/README.md

 NOTE: Will ONLY return queries for records with more than one query term!

 _Early versions of this code were written with the assistance of MetaAI in January and February 2025.
-This version was written by a human and checked for functionality._
+This version was written by a human and checked for functionality, though errors and inefficiencies may still remain.
+Use with caution!_